 While leading Asana's marketing team for 4 years, she launched their first paid product for teams in 2013 and their rebrand in 2015—while building the team from 1 to 25+ marketers.
 At Astro, she launched the company and first product, which won Product Hunt's mobile app of the year in 2017; Astro was acquired by Slack a year later.
 While at Carta, she developed their gender equity gap data studies and launched the Table Stakes initiative in 2019, which has been covered in 50+ top tier publications.

-Emily is an advocate for fair compensation practices and is also a board member at non-profit Empower Work, a text line for people facing challenges in the workplace.
+Emily is an advocate for fair compensation practices and is also a board member at non-profit Empower Work, a text line for vulnerable workers.

 Box, Intercom, Scalyr, Facebook

-Kathleen has built and led marketing and operations teams at several high-growth startups including Intercom, Box, Facebook and Scalyr.
+Kathleen has built and led marketing, operations, and recruitingteams at several high-growth startups including Intercom, Box, Facebook and Scalyr.
 She has experience on both the marketing and business operations side, bringing a holistic view to help founders grow their early business teams.